ragsagar/resume/ragsagar.rst

       which is in production.
     * Developed native IOS app using swift for tracking and plotting the flight paths of falcon collaborating with US Radio Communication company.
+    * Developed an app to generate mbtiles in golang to aid in generating and downloading maps for offline use.
     * Developed online food ordering system with online payment using payfort and integrated it with their legacy POS using custom linux machine at site.
+    * Developed a Cameroon 2000 scanner simulator in golang based on modbus.

 Computer Skills